fox-archives/infrastructure-old/foundation/readme.md

 # foundation

-`foundation` is the master node, from which all other nodes are orchestrated from. `packer` is responsible for building the server image. `ansible-remote` is responsible for provisioning the machine. `foundation` has a static ip of `10.0.0.2`. it spawns two lxd machine containers (not vms because vtax won't let me sequeeze as much out of my hardware):
+`foundation` is the master node, from which all other nodes are orchestrated from. `packer` is responsible for building the server image. `ansible-remote` is responsible for provisioning the machine. `foundation` has a static ip of `10.0.0.2`. it spawns two lxd machine containers (chosen over vms due to vtax)

 1. integrated kea dhcp4, kea dhcp ddns, and bind9 dns servers
 2. terraform, ansible, and distrobuilder, and a clone of this repository
+3. misc

 ## packer